ArchimedesPi/archimedespi.github.io/projects.md

 permalink: projects
 ---

-I've done many, many projects in my life.
-This is a small subset of some of the interesting ones.
+This is a small subset of some of the interesting projects I've done.

 # Software projects